 Is tomato the original forbidden fruit?

-But the myth was quickly dispelled once the French and Italians discovered the succulence of the ripe fruit’s flesh.
-The once-feared tomato became known as the love apple, poma amoris or pomme d’amour depending on region.
-Slut-red in color with sweet, tangy flesh, it became the perfect symbol for the aphrodisiac qualities of food.
+The once-feared tomato, (a member of the nightshade family), became known as the love apple, poma amoris or pomme d’amour depending on the region.
+Slut-red in color with sweet, tangy flesh, the sexy tomato became the perfect symbol for the aphrodisiac qualities of food.

 Succulent flesh from a perfectly ripe tomato, sweet with the flavors of the garden and just soft to the touch, is the perfect food to feed a lover.
 Lightly salt and serve from your fingers, letting the seeded flesh slide down your skin.
 Soon you will discover why the sensual secrets of this food were feared for centuries.

 If you prefer to cook with tomatoes, here are some aphrodisiac recipes to tempt your lover:

 This article was written in 2010 and most recently updated in August 2023.

 Disclaimer: Please note that the information provided in this article is intended for informational purposes only and not to replace medical care.
 It is important to consult your physician before making dietary changes.
 More information

 - Are Vegans Skinny, Smart & Sexy?: exploring the pluses of a plant-based diet - September 20, 2023